 All of this makes Mongolian cuisine a bit of a mish-mash in the best possible way.

 What is Traditional Mongolian Food?

 Mongolia has a rich culture that is evident in their food.
-Traditional Mongolian food is hearty, flavorful, and often includes meat, dairy, bread and noodles.
+Like Polish or Croatian foods, traditional Mongolian food is hearty, flavorful, and often includes meat, dairy, bread, and noodles.

 Mongolian dishes are often made with just a few ingredients.
 But don’t let that fool you.
 They are hearty, satisfying, and delicious.

 So shake things up in the kitchen Mongolia-style, and serve something deliciously different for dinner tonight!

 20+ Popular Mongolian Recipes You Need To Try

 Khuushuur is a fried meat dumpling.
 Juicy ground beef is stuffed into a pastry pocket and deep fried until golden and crispy.